GeoscienceAustralia/digitalearthau/modules/README.md

 This will interactively create a module for each GA instance (dev, prod etc) at NCI, confirming each one before creation.

-The first argument is the version of `agdc-py\*-env` modules to use, the second is the datacube version.
+The first argument is the version of `agdc-py*-env` modules to use, the second is the datacube version.

-### Create custon instance.
+### Create Custon Instance.

     cd modules/agdc-instances
     ./package-instance-module.sh  --help

 See the example and directions in the above help output.

-### Update default version

-Update `/g/data/v10/public/modules/modulefiles/agdc-py3/prod/.version` to make the last version the default one.

-### Use

-    module load agdc-py3-prod
-    datacube system check

-This will load `agdc-py3-env/21121221`, `agdc-py3/<version>` and `agdc-py3-prod/<version>` modules